 Is it true that I have to have continuing education hours as an EFDA?

 Yes, on February 28, 2013 a new rule went into effect, that states: Every expanded functions permit issued by the Board shall be renewed every five years.
 In order to renew an expanded functions permit, the dental assistant must complete 16 hours of CE and must have BLS certification, which can count toward this total.
-The renewal fee is not established yet.

 I want to register for the Restorative II course.
 Is it true that I have to purchase a typodont with prepped teeth for this course?